 Annual gross receipts tax of 2.5% for any utility service providing electricity or gas used for light, heat or power, and 2.37% on residential and commercial landline and on mobile telecommunications services.
 Interstate and international telecommunications services are subject to the gross receipts tax if the charge therefor is billed to a Florida customer, number or telecommunications device.
 A state sales tax of 7% is applied to customers' charges for electric power or energy (governmental entities are exempt).
 A state communications services tax of 6.8% is also applied to customers' charges for mobile telecommunications services, cable, faxes and commercial landline telecommunications services.
-When combined with the 2.37% communications services tax is 13.17%.
-Local jurisdictions impose their taxes at various rates.
-When bundled services include both taxable and nontaxable services, the entire package is taxable unless the company can identify the exempt services.
-(For regulatory assessment fees levied on utilities see PSC Transportation Company Fees and Utility Company Fees.)
+When combined with the 2.37% communications services tax is 9.17%.
+The total tax on satellite services when combined with the 2.37% communications services include both taxable and nontaxable services, the entire package is taxable unless the company can identify the exempt services.
+(For regulatory assessment fees levied on utilities see PSC Transportation Company Fees.)